spatie/laravel-medialibrary/docs/downloading-media/downloading-multiple-files.md

 }
 ```

-You can also pass any custom options to the `ZipStream` instance using the `useOptions` method.
+You can also pass any custom options to the `ZipStream` instance using the `useZipOptions` method.

 All the available options are listed on the [ZipStream-PHP wiki](https://github.com/maennchen/ZipStream-PHP/wiki/Available-options).